 There are many other popular variations of Sikkim tea depending on regional affiliations.
-Like in Hee Gaon (an indigenous village in West Sikkim), popular tea are brewed with Seremna (an intensive cardamom seed found only in Hee Gaon).
-My journey to Hee Gaon & Temi Tea Garden made me realise that all tea produced here are organic.
+Like in Hee Gaon (an indigenous village in West Sikkim), popular tea is brewed with Seremna (an intensive cardamom seed found only in Hee Gaon).
+My journey to Hee Gaon & Temi Tea Garden made me realize that all tea produced here are organic.
 In growing organic tea, agro-chemicals are avoided by the tea estates and that results in low production costs.
-There are losses incurred on the other hand due to lower realisation, but the result is a much healthier cup of tea.
+There are losses incurred on the other hand due to lower realization, but the result is a much healthier cup of tea.
 Many European countries have shown a strong preference for tea produced by adopting the organic manuring method in Sikkim.